 A further description of our responsibilities for the audit of the financial statements is included in Appendix I to this auditor's report.
-This description, which is on pages 7 and 8 below, forms part of our auditor's report.
+This description, which is on page 7, forms part of our auditor's report.

 Report on Other Legal and Regulatory Requirements